Skip to content

 Listing-platform inquiries and portal leads often go to multiple agents at once.
 A buyer may already be in a conversation with someone else by the time you reply.

-- Do not pretend they are exclusive to you.
+• Don't pretend they're exclusive to you.
 Acknowledge reality: "I know you may have heard from a few agents on this one."

 When to stop following up